-Selective and highly sought after, St Mary’s Ascot is awash with accolades that sing of its excellence.
+Academically selective and highly sought after, St Mary’s Ascot is awash with accolades that sing of its excellence.
 Originally a convent run by the Sisters of Loretto, IBVM, the school remains one of the foremost Roman Catholic Girls’ schools in the country.
-Essentially full boarding, although there are a handful of day students (19/391), the school is both fiercely traditional and at the same time forward thinking with superb boarding, academic, extra and co-curricular facilities set on 55 acres of land.
+Essentially full boarding, although there are a handful of day students (19/391), the school is both fiercely traditional and at the same time forward-thinking with superb boarding, academic, extra and co-curricular facilities set on 55 acres of land.

-Consistently topping school league tables with outstanding GCSE and A level results, the school aims to foster the intellectual, spiritual and personal development of its pupils and adheres closely to the words of its foundress the 16th century nun and educator Mary Ward, that ‘women in time will do much’, with the girls being expected to take part in a wide range of extra and co-curricular activities.
+Consistently topping school league tables with outstanding GCSE and A level results, the school aims to foster the intellectual, spiritual and personal development of its pupils and adheres closely to the words of its founder the 16th century nun and educator Mary Ward, that ‘women in time will do much’, with the girls being expected to take advantage of all the school has to offer.

 Would St Mary's Ascot be suitable for my child?